 We may be compensated if you purchase through links on our website.
 Our Reviews Team is committed to delivering honest, objective, and independent reviews on home products and services.More

-Floor-to-ceiling windows, also known as window walls, allow homeowners to enjoy more natural light inside and add a modern interior design element to any living space.
-These windows aren’t right for everyone, though, and can be more expensive and less energy-efficient than other large window types.
+Floor-to-ceiling windows, also known as window walls, allow homeowners to enjoy more natural light while adding a modern interior design element to any living space.
+However, these windows can be more expensive and less energy-efficient than other large window types.

 Floor-to-ceiling windows are common in many luxury homes that feature new design trends.
-Below are some of the pros of installing floor-to-ceiling windows.
+The pros of installing floor-to-ceiling windows include the following:

 Abundant Natural Light